Perhaps you or a loved one are eligible for care at Maine Veterans’ Homes, but when you submit your application there isn’t a bed available.

 Q. How long is the waiting list?

 - Availability is unpredictable and varies among our six locations.
-An estimated wait time may be supplied to you when your application is submitted.
+We may supply you with an estimated time frame when you submit your application.

-If you are interested in receiving care at Maine Veterans’ Homes, we recommend you get on the waitlist whether you are ready for care or not.
+If you're interested in receiving care at Maine Veterans’ Homes, we recommend you get on the waitlist whether you are ready for care or not.
 That way, once you’re on the waitlist, we will stay in touch with you about your care and our availability.

 Q. How can I find out where I am on the waiting list?